Visual Arts Program

 Gallery hours: Monday – Friday 9 a.m. – 9 p.m.
 Or by appointment.
 For more information call David Knight at 859-572-5148 or email Knight@nku.edu

-Students majoring in the Department of Visual Art may compete yearly for scholarship support.
+Students majoring in Visual Arts may compete yearly for scholarship support.

 If you would like to apply for scholarship support you must fill out the NKU Visual Arts Program Scholarship Application and submit your work according to the guidelines.
 Additionally, the Visual Arts program at Northern Kentucky University is pleased to offer two art scholarships for our incoming freshman students.
 Students who are majoring in Visual Arts, and have officially applied at NKU may compete for scholarship support.
 Two Visual Arts Freshman Scholarships will be awarded, each for one semester of in state tuition.
 Several alternates will also be chosen.

 Each year, more and more NKU undergraduates, graduate students, student teachers, and faculty are getting involved in studying, interning, working, and volunteering abroad.